Quantitative approximation results for complex-valued neural networks: Introduction

-Regarding sufficiency, the best known approximation result for ReLU networks \cite{YarotskyReLUBounds} shows---similar to our main theorem---that ReLU networks with depth $\CalO(\ln(1/\eps))$ and $\CalO(\eps^{-d/n})$ weights can approximate $f \in C^n([0,1]^d)$ uniformly up to error $\eps$.
+Regarding sufficiency, the best known approximation result for ReLU networks \cite{YarotskyReLUBounds} shows---similar to our main theorem---that ReLU networks with depth $\CalO(\ln(2/\eps))$ and $\CalO(\eps^{-d/n} \ln(2/\eps))$ weights can approximate functions $f \in C^n([0,1]^d)$ uniformly up to error $\eps$.
 For networks with bounded depth, similar results are only known for approximation in $L^p$ \cite{PetersenOptimalApproximation} or for approximation in terms of the network \emph{width} instead of the number of nonzero weights \cite{LuReLUFiniteDepthUniform}.
-It is an interesting question whether similar results hold for modReLU networks.
+It is an interesting question whether these two results extend to modReLU networks as well.

-Finally, we mention the intriguing result in \cite{YarotskyPhaseDiagram} which shows that \emph{extremely deep} ReLU networks (for which the number of layers is proportional to the number of weights) with \emph{extremely large weights} can approximate functions $f \in C^n([0,1])$ up to error $\eps$ using only $\CalO(\eps^{-d/(2n)})$ weights.
-Due to the impractical size of the network weights, this bound has limited practical significance, but is an extremely surprising and insightful mathematical result.
+Finally, we mention an intriguing result in \cite{YarotskyPhaseDiagram} which shows that \emph{extremely deep} ReLU networks (for which the number of layers is proportional to the number of weights) with \emph{extremely complicated weights} (meaning the number of significant digits per weight grows unboundedly as $\eps \downarrow 0$) can approximate functions $f \in C^n([0,1]^d)$ up to error $\eps$ using only $\CalO(\eps^{-d/(2n)})$ weights (up to log factors).
+Due to the prohibitive complexity of the network weights this bound has limited practical significance, but is an extremely surprising and insightful mathematical result.
 We expect that the arguments in \cite{YarotskyPhaseDiagram} can be extended to modReLU networks, but leave this as future work.

-\paragraph{Optimality}
+{} \paragraph{Optimality}